ktgrondahl/SOAR_Practice/Soar_tutorial.md

 There is a ton more to discover to work out the subtleties of operator preference.
 One of the key takeaways is you can avoid, or intentionally trigger Impasses by making use of operator preferences.

-### Documentation

-A production may contain an optional documentation string.
-The syntax for a documenta- tion string is that it is enclosed in double quotes and appears after the name of the production and before the first condition (and may carry over to multiple lines).
-The documentation string allows the inclusion of internal documentation about the production; it will be printed out when the production is printed using the print command.
-.
-For example :

-        sp {production-name
-        "Documentation string"
-        :type
-        CONDITIONS
-        -->
-        ACTIONS
-        }

 ### Variables in production rules
-Variables are represented in between angle brackets <var>.
+Variables are represented in between angle brackets <>.
 Variables represent the value that you want to bind to an attribute.

 		sp {propose*eatFruit
 			(state <s> ^name meals)